 The fact that paralegals perform an incredible variety of tasks and are trained in advanced skills such as legal research and writing, may be a surprise to you.
 It's not a surprise to most lawyers.
-Paralegals have found the field satisfying, lucrative and complete with opportunity for growth.
-If you are thinking about becoming a part of this exciting field, you might be asking some of the following questions.
+Paralegals have found the field satisfying with many opportunities for growth.

 Why become a paralegal?